The most important factor contributing to your child’s success at UTC Bolton is 96% attendance.

 Routines & Preparation

 Ensure that your child is up sufficiently early in the morning to get to the UTC without being late.
 The UTC expects all students to be on site at 08.50 each day ready for the 09.00 start.
-Help your child organise themselves the night before by ensuring that their school bag is packed and ready to go.
-Ensure that your child is well rested by getting them to bed at an appropriate time.

 Regular and punctual attendance at school is a legal requirement under Section 444 of the Education Act 1996.
 It is essential that parents maximise the educational opportunities available to their children and provide the best possible start in life.
 Section 23 of the Anti-Social Behaviour Act 2003 introduced new powers for designated Local Education Officers, Head teachers (and Deputy or Assistant Head teachers authorised by them) and the police to issue penalty notices for unauthorised absence from school.